mpjovanovich/course-notes/content/SDEV140/index.md

 </figure>

 - Have we covered nested loops?
+- MAKE SURE THAT YOUR NAME IS ON YOUR ASSIGNMENTS.
+This includes lab assignments, in the header.
 - Some assignments are graded; the rest will be in by next lecture.
 - If you are flagged for review you have 48 hours to set up a meeting.
 Meetings must take place outside of class time.
 Office hours are posted on the syllabus.